adityakalra581/Software-Development-Interview-Prep/InterviewExperience.md

 [Authentication vs Authorization](https://www.sailpoint.com/identity-library/difference-between-authentication-and-authorization/)

 22. Oauth2.0 ( basic, bearer token)
+sol:
+OAuth 2.0, which stands for “Open Authorization”, is a standard designed to allow a website or application to access resources hosted by other web apps on behalf of a user.
+It replaced OAuth 1.0 in 2012 and is now the de facto industry standard for online authorization.

 23. Shallow vs deep copy **[Asked twice atleast]**
 - [Shallow vs Deep copy](https://www.geeksforgeeks.org/copy-python-deep-copy-shallow-copy/)